jon-grangien/OpenGL-mandelbulb-explorer/README.md

 ```

+Tick the "FREE MODE" box to enter free roaming mode, where wasd changes view direction relative to position.

 ## Environment
 Built for Linux and tested on Arch Linux.
 Mac support limitedly implemented.
 Windows not implemented due to lack of interest.
 PR required.